 We are incredibly proud to have been involved with the Theatre Green Book from the outset, and this is now fully embedded into our working processes on every show.
 We work collaboratively with creative teams on how we approach the pre-agreed standard level for each production.
-By our 2023-24 season, we aim for all shows to make the baseline level and one to achieve the intermediate level.
+By our 2023-24 season, we aim for all shows to make the baseline level and one to achieve the intermediate level.We have created a 'Greening our

-OUR ROOF SOLAR PANELS

-GENERATE ENOUGH

-ELECTRICITY TO POWER

-SIX HOUSES FOR A YEAR
+OUR ROOF SOLAR PANELS GENERATE ENOUGH ELECTRICITY TO POWER SIX HOUSES FOR A YEAR